tuftsceeo/Tufts_Create3_Examples/jupyter_notebook_examples/README.md

 There are 5 scripts in this jupyter notebook folder.
 An example of how to publish to a topic, an example of how to subscribe to a topic, two examples of how to send actions to the robot (two because both of us are stubborn and wanted to figure it out in different ways), and one eample of how to do all three at once.
 Subscribing, publishing and sending actions are the basic skills you will need to control the iRobot™ Education's Create®3 Educational Robot.

 ## Get Started
-0. If you have not downloaded the zip file of the repo, go back to the [home page](https://github.com/brianabouchard/Tufts_Create3_Examples) and follow the directions on that README.md to download all the necessary files.
-Once that is done, continue to Step 1.
+0. If you have not downloaded the zip file of the repo, go back to the [home page](https://github.com/brianabouchard/Tufts_Create3_Examples) and follow the directions on that README.md to do so.

 1. Install pip on your machine:
 ```